BridgeUP STEM Scholars

 • Willing to commit to the one-year program and attend at least 90% of the coding and research classes:

-• Agrees to participate in other program components including Scholar-Helen Fellow mentoring and community events.
+• Agrees to participate in other program components including Scholar-Helen Fellow small group activities and community events.

 • Is a U.S. citizen, permanent resident, or individual who meets the requirements of the substantial presence test.

-• Has a U.S. Tax Identification or Social Security Number.
+• Has a U.S. Tax Identification or Social Security Number which is essential in order to receive the $1000 magic grants.

 • Is not an NCWIT employee and has no immediate family relationship with employees, extended staff, contractors, or board members of NCWIT (including spouses, siblings, children, grandchildren, and persons residing in the same household).